Variational approach to the two-dimensional Bose polaron

 where $R_{\text{2D}}$ is the 2D range parameter.
 Calculating the scattering amplitude within the two-channel model~\eqref{eq:Hamiltonian} and carrying out the renormalization procedure~\cite{Levinsen2015review}, we obtain the scattering amplitude and range parameter~\cite{Kirk2017}:

 where $\Lambda$ is an ultraviolet momentum cut-off on the relative impurity-boson momentum.
 For the results presented in this paper, we take $R_{\text{2D}} \rightarrow 0$, which corresponds to taking the limit of $g \rightarrow \infty$ and $\Lambda \rightarrow \infty$ while adjusting $\nu_0$ to keep $a_\text{2D}$ finite.
+This limit is well defined and corresponds to considering a single-channel model.
 We note that, although the interacting part of the Hamiltonian in Eq.~\eqref{eq:Hamiltonian} is written in terms of the bare boson operator, it is always related to the Bogoliubov operator via the Bogoliubov transformation in Eq.~\eqref{eq:Bogoliubov transformation}.

 Importantly, the impurity-boson interaction always features a bound state in our two-dimensional setting.
 This so-called dimer state corresponds to the pole of the scattering amplitude, i.e., $f^{-1}_{\text{2D}} = 0$.
 In the limit of $R_{\text{2D}} \rightarrow 0$, the dimer binding energy $\eb$ takes the form: $\eb = 1/ma^{2}_{\text{2D}}$.
 Likewise, there exists a three-body bound state consisting of the impurity and two bosons~\cite{Bruch1979}, with energy $E_{\text{T}} = -2.39\eb$ in the limit $R_{\text{2D}} \rightarrow 0$ and $a_{\mathrm B}\to0$.
-Larger multi-body clusters are also predicted to exist in this system~\cite{Guijarro2020} but these will not be considered here.
+Larger multi-body clusters are also predicted to exist in this system~\cite{Guijarro2020}.

-In experiment, the quasi-2D geometry may be achieved by applying a harmonic confining potential to a 3D atomic gas along the direction perpendicular to the 2D plane~\cite{Petrov2001}.
+In the experiment, the quasi-2D geometry may be achieved by applying a harmonic confining potential to a 3D atomic gas along the direction perpendicular to the 2D plane~\cite{Petrov2001}.
 In this case, the scattering properties of the 3D system can be mapped to the quasi-2D system~\cite{Kirk2017}.
 The 2D limit is achieved when the size of the two-body bound state, average interparticle spacing, and thermal wavelength are all much larger than the confinement length.